 Diagnosis & symptoms

 How is schizoaffective disorder diagnosed?

-A psychiatrist will diagnose schizoaffective disorder through a mental health assessment.
-You may get a diagnosis for schizoaffective disorder if you have depressive or manic symptoms with schizophrenic symptoms.
+A psychiatrist will diagnose schizoaffective disorder after a mental health assessment.
+It might take more than one assessment for the psychiatrist to reach a diagnosis.
+You may get a diagnosis of schizoaffective disorder if you have depressive or manic symptoms with symptoms of schizophrenia.

 Psychiatrists will use the following manuals to help to diagnose you:

 - International Classification of Diseases (ICD-10) produced by the World Health Organisation (WHO)

 - Diagnostic and Statistical Manual (DSM-5) produced by the American Psychiatric Association.